DMnBI/MDL4Microbiome/README.md

 Pre-installed python packages for MDL4Microbiome
 ------------------
-MDL4Microbiome needs following packages to be installed.
+MDL4Microbiome is implemented on Python version 3.6.9.

+Following packages needs to be installed.
 The written versions are recommended; more recent versions are likely to work just fine.

 - numpy (version 1.16.6, https://numpy.org/install/)
 - pandas (version 1.1.5, https://pandas.pydata.org/getting_started.html)